adhithin/P5Candyyyy/README.md

-# P5Candyyyy - Esacpe Room
+# P5Candyyyy - Escape Room
-vesion 1.0 project development.
+Hello, and welcome to our Trimester 2 project.
+On this pag you find our code and progress throughout this trimester.

 # Story
 You’re a knight from the human realm that’s been held captive by the goblins.
 After being taken prisoner during the apocalypse, you’ve lost hope of ever seeing your friends again.